-In alignment with the ARHOME waiver, Arkansas Blue Cross seeks to improve behavioral health outcomes.
-ARWorks members with a behavioral health (BH) diagnosis were 36% of the total population and accounted for 52% of total medical spend, with the top three most prevalent diagnoses being anxiety, depression, and posttraumatic stress disorder.
-With this significant portion of our ARWorks members experiencing BH conditions, and the benefits of engaging and supporting these members as manifest through their improved health outcomes and decreased costs, we have implemented behavioral health programming to increase member engagement in care management including completion of a proactive crisis plan, reduce inpatient and residential cost of care, and increase outpatient utilization.
-Our approach to improving behavioral health outcomes for our ARHOME members seeks to drive better outcomes in these and other areas, and includes programming already in place with a new focus on activities that will positively impact the Behavioral Health Care Medicaid Adult Core Measures identified in the ARHOME waiver, and new elements promoting enrollment in Rural Life 360 HOME, providing targeted Health Improvement Incentives, working with Collaboratives to improve performance on the FUH-AD, FUA-AD, and FUM-AD measures, and working with our providers in value-based payment arrangements toward improving performance on the other Behavioral Health Care Medicaid Adult Core Measures.
+ARWorks members with a behavioral health (BH) diagnosis were 36% of the total population.
+They accounted for 52% of total medical spend, with the top three most prevalent diagnoses being anxiety, depression, and post-traumatic stress disorder.
+With this significant portion of our ARWorks members experiencing BH conditions, and the benefits of engaging and supporting these members as manifest through their improved health outcomes and decreased costs, we have implemented behavioral health programming to increase member engagement in care management including completing a proactive crisis plan, reducing inpatient and residential cost of care, and increasing outpatient utilization.
+Our approach to improving behavioral health outcomes for our ARHOME members seeks to drive better outcomes in these and other areas.
+It includes programming already in place with a new focus on activities that will positively impact the Behavioral Health Care Medicaid Adult Core Measures identified in the ARHOME waiver, and new elements promoting enrollment in Rural Life 360 HOME, providing targeted Health Improvement Incentives, working with Collaboratives to improve performance on the FUH-AD, FUA-AD, and FUM-AD measures, and working with our providers in value-based payment arrangements toward improving performance on the other Behavioral Health Care Medicaid Adult Core Measures.

 Promoting enrollment in Rural Life360 HOME.
-We will promote enrollment in Rural Life360 HOME through our behavioral health care management outreach to members we seek to engage.
-When we outreach to these members, we will discuss available options for the member's support including support available through a Rural Life360 HOME CBO, or support from the Arkansas Blue Cross behavioral health care management program.
+As applicable, we will promote enrollment in Rural Life360 HOME through our behavioral health care management outreach to members we seek to engage.
+When we reach out to these members, we will discuss available support options, including help through a Rural Life360 HOME CBO, or support from the Arkansas Blue Cross behavioral health care management program.